SergeyKharkovshchenko/movies-explorer-frontend/README.md

 - the user is shown a notification about a successful request to the server when saving the profile
 - if the information entered on the profile editing page corresponds to the current user data, the "Save" button is disabled and it is not possible to send a save request
 - the preloader is spinning while the movie request is being executed

-- some interactive elements have animation
+- some animation - burger on clock, search button on hover
 - when you try to go to a non-existent page, a redirect to the "404" page occurs

 ## Technologies